 Feb.
 24, 2026

-We mention hereafter the Romanian National Center for Cartography (CNC) and the World Wide Fund for Nature Romania (WWF Romania).
+For example, two of our ongoing partners are the Romanian National Center for Cartography (CNC) and the World Wide Fund for Nature Romania (WWF Romania).

 CNC’s expertise in LiDAR data processing and high-precision geospatial analysis supports the AI4DTE subproject for improved environmental parameter estimation, particularly in the calibration of forest canopy height models, which are important for understanding vegetation dynamics under a changing climate.
+Check more details.

 Media sources: